 1976 – 2019

 Daughter of Crookedfin

-Puck is the daughter of Crookedfin, one of the original dolphins who began visiting the beach in the late 1970s.
-Puck is a regular visitor to the beach and well integrated into the larger community of female dolphins at Red Cliff Bay.
+Puck was the daughter of Crookedfin, one of the original dolphins who began visiting the beach in the late 1970s.
+Puck was a regular visitor to the beach and well integrated into the larger community of female dolphins at Red Cliff Bay.